Oyekunle-Mark/blog/content/posts/multi-environment-configuration-files-management.md

 util1/  # for each terminal utility requiring config files
-    common # will be present in all environments env1 # will be present  on machine where env is set to 'env1' in the .config_setup file setup # script to setup the config file for the utility. like creating the folders in the right path and sym linking util2/ # same as above
+    common # will be present in all environments env1 # will be present  on machine where env is set to 'env1' in the .config_setup file .private # not checked into git, will contain sensitive information we want on our local machine alone setup # script to setup the config file for the utility. like creating the folders in the right path and sym linking util2/ # same as above
     ...